How to Convert Excel to Google Sheets (Step-by-Step)

 • While installation of Microsoft Excel costs $99, Google Sheets are available on your regular Google browser completely free of cost (all you need is a free Google Account).

 • Excel has been around longer, and so a lot of people have gotten accustomed to its interface.
-Google Sheets has taken a lot of inspiration from Excel and their user interface is clean and intuitive (with fewer functionalities of course)
+Google Sheets has taken a lot of inspiration from Excel, and their user interface is clean and intuitive (with fewer functionalities, of course).

 • Your Google Sheets are saved on your Google Drive, so you can access your files from anywhere using any browser.
 You don’t need any special software to run it.